greenriver/hmis-warehouse/README.md

 | `app` | `users` | `User`     | `Hmis::User` | This is the rails application user.
 Each record represents a user that can log into the application.
 These users have access controls, audit histories, and so on.
 | `warehouse` | `User`  | `GrdaWarehouse::Hud::User`    | `Hmis::Hud::User` | These records are imported from external HMIS data sources, or generated from the OP HMIS.
 Imported records oftentimes do NOT correspond to any "real" application user.
 Table structure comes from `User.csv` specification.
 The `UserID` column from this table is present on all the other CSV-structured tables.
 In HUD's words, "UserID in this file is used to associate data in other CSV files with a specific user."

+#### What's the deal with the `Custom<Something>` tables?

+There are some tables used by OP HMIS that _look_ like CSV-structured tables, but they're not defined by the HUD spec.
+For example: `CustomAssessments`, `CustomClientAddress`, `CustomClientName`, etc.
+The CSV specs have a "Custom file transfer template" indicating that HMIS systems can export custom data in files `Custom*.csv` as long as they follow the basic HUD-style format (using EnrollmentID, DateUpdated, DateCreated, etc.).
+Because of that, we decided to implement some of the custom HMIS data tables using this pseudo-HMIS-CSV structure.

 # How to Create a New Report

 Follow these steps to create a new custom report.